codrops/CodropsTemplate/README.md

 -------

-# The Title of the Demo
+# Title of the demo

 *A description of the demo goes here.*